Image credit: https://pbs.twimg.com/

 - Sign in to your Play Console

-- Select Settings > Manage testers > Create list from the left Menu
+- Select Settings > Manage testers > Create a list from the left Menu

 - Type a name to identify the list of testers